 So why do I continue to maintain an art blog?

-- It helps me to keep a record of techniques, methods, color choices and the story behind each painting - information that would otherwise be lost.
+- It helps me to keep a record of the story behind each painting and details of things like the color palette—information that would otherwise be lost.

 - Writing about something lets me begin to really understand it.

-Firstly, I want to read articles that are written by people who can write well.
-I'm not looking for Nobel prize-winning literature or even work that's written with the guidance of an ink-smudged editor, just something halfway good.
-Something that the author cares about.
+Well-written articles.
+I'm not looking for Nobel prize-winning literature or even work that's done under the guidance of an ink-smudged editor, just something halfway good.

 Although not a blog post, here's a great example: http://www.greggkreutz.com/coping-with-sargent.
 Gregg has an advantage over most other artists in that 1. he has an English Lit degree, and 2. he's already a best -selling author.

-I want to learn about other artist's techniques and experiences, but most of all I want to read about things that the writer is passionate about—especially if they are willing to go against generally accepted views.
+I want to learn about other artist's techniques and experiences, but most of all I want to read about things that the writer is passionate about—especially if they are willing to push the boundaries:

-In most articles about art we lead with the picture and write about it.
-That always forces the narrative into a pattern which, in my case, goes something like: location, palette, weather, anecdote, blah blah.
+In most articles about art we lead with a picture then write about it.
+That always forces the narrative into a pattern and it came become awfully repetitive and predictable—neither interesting nor engaging.

 What Stapleton does in this and other articles is to provide a bridge between the past and present generations of painters.
 His use of story telling combined with his writing ability provides the perfect vehicle for his own insight and experience.